-- Freehold land amounting to ₹ 6.51 crore (Previous year ₹ 6.51 crore) covering an area of 1458.55 hectare (Previous year 1485.19 hectare) has been ecorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Povver Station (a Power Station of NHPC Limited).
-Title deeds in respect of freehold land of the Power Station amounting to ₹ 0.0004 crore (Previous year ₹ 0.01 crore) covering an area of 0.10 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed. a) 2.1.1 - In respect of other units, title deeds/title in respect of freehold land amounting to ₹ 6.73 crore (Previous year ₹ 0.52 crore) covering an area of 109.75 hectare (Previous year 125.03 hectare) and lease deeds in respect of leasehold land amounting to ₹ 251.28 crore (Previous year ₹ 306.08 crore) covering an area of 519.68 hectare (Previous year 870.87 hectare) are yet to be executed/passed. â - "Building under Lease" represents building space of 5001 sq. feet in Kidwai Nagar, New Delhi amounting to ₹ 17.01 crore acquired during the year.
-Lease deed in respect of the same is pending execution. Û - 2.1.2 Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A subsidiary of NHPC Limited) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC Limited and LDHCL - 2.1.3 Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of ₹ 1/-.
-Out of this area, 1.06 hectare (previous year 1.06 hectare) has been handed over to Indo-Tibetan Border Police(ITBP) - 2.1.4 Underground works amounting to 7 10508.57 crore (Previous Year 7 6302.08 crore), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment. - 2.1.5 Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project. - 2.1.6 Pending approval of revised cost estimates (RCE) of Sewa-II, Chamera-III, Teesta Low Dam-III, Uri-II & Teesta Low Dam-IV Power Stations, capital expenditure incurred on these power stations has been considered for capitalisation. - 2.1.7 Refer Note No 34(9) for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings. - 2.1.8 Refer Note no. 34 (4), 34(18) and 34(32) of Standalone Financial Statements.
+- ecorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Freehold land amounting to ₹ 6.51 crore (Previous year ₹ 6.51 crore) covering an area of 1458.55 hectare (Previous year 1485.19 hectare) has been Power Station of NHPC Limited).
+Title deeds in respect of freehold land of the Power Station amounting to 7 0.0004 crore (Previous year 7 0.01 crore) covering an area of 0.10 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed. a) 2.1.1 - n respect of other units, title deeds/title in respect of freehold land amounting to ₹ 6.73 crore (Previous year ₹ 0.52 crore) covering an area of 109.75 hectare (Previous year 125.03 hectare) and lease deeds in respect of leasehold land amounting to ₹ 251.28 crore (Previous year ₹ 306.08 crore ) covering an area of 519.68 hectare (Previous year 870.87 hectare) are yet to be executed/passed. â - 'Building under Lease" represents building space of 5001 sq. feet in Kidwai Nagar, New Delhi amounting to ₹ 17.01 crore acquired during the year.
+Lease deed in respect of the same is pending execution. Û - 2.1.2 Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A subsidiary of NHPC Limited) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC Limited and LDHCL - Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of 🕇 1/-.
+Out of this area, 1.06 hectare (previous year 1.06 hectare) has been handed over to Indo-Tibetan Border Police(ITBP) 2.1.3 - 2.1.4 Underground works amounting to 7 10508.57 crore (Previous Year 7 6302.08 crore), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment. - 2.1.5 Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project - Pending approval of revised cost estimates (RCE) of Sewa-II, Chamera-III, Teesta Low Dam-III, Uri-II & Teesta Low Dam-IV Power Stations, capital expenditure incurred on these power stations has been considered for capitalisation.
+2.1.6

+- Refer Note No 34(9) for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings.
+2.1.7 - 2.1.8 Refer Note no. 34 (4), 34(18) and 34(32) of Standalone Financial Statements.